 We strongly encourage alumni and parent volunteers to initiate the Wesleyan Book Award in their local communities.
 Volunteers interested in coordinating and presenting an annual Wesleyan Book Award at a high school in their area should contact the high school guidance counselor, share the book award criteria and, in conjunction with the counselor, decide if additional criteria (e.g. a particular number of AP classes) should be added.

 Our book selection for 2015 is Beyond the University Why Liberal Education Matters by Wesleyan President Michael S. Roth.
-We will be contacting participating schools in February with information.
+We have completed our list of participating schools and will be mailing the book to these schools in late March.

 The student selected should: